ADA (Americans with Disabilities Act) - Students (Title II)

 The accommodation process should be an interactive process which provides for give-and-take between the institution and the student.
 However, remember that, while the student’s preference should be considered, the institution has the ultimate discretion to determine what accommodation will be provided.
 The institution does not have to choose the best accommodation, but rather the accommodation that is sufficient to effectively meet the program-related needs of the student.

 Institutions must have a complaint process for students to appeal an accommodation decision or to file a complaint of disability discrimination or harassment.
-Please review your campus policies and procedures for additional information.

 Documentation of Disability

 Note: The office that stores and maintains documentation of a student’s disability should keep the documentation separate from other educational records and ensure that the documentation is only disclosed to those persons who have a legitimate need to know about a student’s disability.
-Before disclosing disability documentation, a disability services employee may wish to consult the Office of General Counsel or Campus Legal Counsel.

 Campus Programs and Activities